supseven-at/webauthn/Readme.md

 use the domain used during device registration.
 Should be set to the "main" or "primary" domain if the TYPO3 backend is available under several domains.
-Otherwise a registered device can only be used under the domain it was registerd with.
+Otherwise a registered device can only be used under the domain it was registered with.

 `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['webauthn']['icon']`: String
 with a path to an icon.
-If none is set, webauth will try the value of the setting `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['backend']['loginLogo']`.
+If none is set, webauthn will try the value of the setting `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['backend']['loginLogo']`.
 No icon will be used if neither settings are set.
-If the icon is actually displayed, depends on the device capabilties, eg.: a dongle without a display cannot show it, a smartphone might.
+If the icon is actually displayed, depends on the device capabilities, eg.: a dongle without a display cannot show it, a smartphone might.

 ### User configuration